faom002/Calculator-APP-WPF/README.md

 ## Description
-This pertains to our two-sided project exam in web development, where we were tasked with creating a straightforward UI Calculator.
+This pertains to our two-sided project hobby project from my professor in web development, where we were tasked with creating a straightforward UI Calculator.
 The project involved utilizing languages like XAML and C#, along with the WPF plugin with the .NET framework being involved but used to the extreme.

 ![alt text](https://github.com/faom002/Calculator-APP-WPF/blob/main/Capture.PNG)